composer/composer/doc/03-cli.md

 * **--sort-packages:** Keep packages sorted in `composer.json`.
 * **--optimize-autoloader (-o):** Convert PSR-0/4 autoloading to classmap to get a faster autoloader.
-This is recommended especially for production, but can take a bit of time to run so it is currently not done by default.
+This is recommended especially for production, but can take a bit of time to run, so it is currently not done by default.
 * **--classmap-authoritative (-a):** Autoload classes from the classmap only.
   Implicitly enables `--optimize-autoloader`.
 * **--apcu-autoloader:** Use APCu to cache found/not-found classes.